timveletta/timveletta-com/src/content/blog/azure-ad-authentication-in-cypress-tests.md

 title: Azure AD Authentication in Cypress Tests
 pubDate: 2020-05-05
 draft: false
-description: 'Cypress is a browser-based, end-to-end testing framework that is enjoyable to use however I ran into some difficulty trying to authenticate with Azure Active Directory in my tests.
-Find out what I did to fix it! '
+description: "Cypress is a browser-based, end-to-end testing framework that is enjoyable to use however I ran into some difficulty trying to authenticate with Azure Active Directory in my tests.
+Find out what I did to fix it! "
-heroImage: /assets/cypress.jpg
+heroImage: "./assets/cypress.jpg"
 imageCreditName: Bharat Patil
 imageCreditLink: https://unsplash.com/@bharat_patil_photos?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 tags: